 The FDA approves sale of the Biomet Comprehensive Reverse Shoulder in the United States under 510(K) protocols, which do not require safety trials since the product is substantially equivalent to a previously approved product.

-If you or a loved one underwent shoulder replacement surgery with a Zimmer Biomet implant since 2008, it is important to learn your legal rights.
-These devices have been recalled due to health risks and lawyers are now pursuing lawsuits against the manufacturer due to their failure to properly warn patients.
+If you or a loved one underwent shoulder replacement surgery with a Zimmer Biomet implant since 2008, it is important to learn if you are affected by a recent recall and what are your legal options.
+Certain models have been recalled due to health risks and patients are eligible for compensation from the manufacturer due to their failure to issue proper warnings.

 Zimmer Biomet has issued three recalls of the Comprehensive Reverse Shoulder implant, due to risks of fracture or defective locking rings.
 Fractured devices can require painful removal surgery, as well as infection, permanent loss of shoulder function, or death.

-If you are contacted by Zimmer Biomet or their representative about the shoulder recall, it is important that you DO NOT SIGN anything before first speaking with a lawyer.
+Above all, it is important that you DON’T SIGN ANYTHING from Zimmer Biomet or their representative about the shoulder recall, before first speaking with a lawyer.

-DrugNews works only with law firms that specialize in medical device and pharmaceutical injury lawsuits, and have handled thousands of these cases across the country.
-Contact us today to speak with a lawyer at no charge.
+DrugNews works only with lawyers and firms that specialize in these types of drug and medical device injury lawsuits, and have already handled thousands of these cases nationwide.
+Call, email or chat with us today to start the process and speak with a lawyer at no charge.